redislabs-training/ru204/README.md

 The remainder of these instructions assume that you start from a terminal session whose current directory is `ru204`.

+Your next step is to proceed to "Redis Setup".

 ### Option 2: Download a Zip File from GitHub

 If you don't have the git command line tools, download the repository as a zip file from GitHub and unzip it on your local machine.